-For concrete design a concrete material grade must be defined.
-Properties used in the concrete section and slab design are taken from the concrete material grade and not from the analysis material.
-The Grade Wizard should normally be used to define the concrete grade properties.
+For reinforced concrete design concrete and reinforcement material grades must be defined.
+Properties used in the concrete section and slab design are taken from the concrete and reinforcement material grades and not from the analysis material.
+The Grade Wizard should normally be used to define the reinforcement grade properties.